jrieke/year-on-github/README.md

 PRs are welcome!
 Please open an issue before you start working to coordinate.

-- [ ] New stars for repos >40k stars are not properly calculated because the Github API only returns the first 40k stars.
+- [ ] New stars for repos >40k stars are not properly calculated because the GitHub API only returns the first 40k stars.
 Improve this by using the current stargazers_count to calculate/estimate the number of new stars.
 - [ ] Maybe: Use stargazers_count in `query_repo` so it's not required to read the last